causal-machine-learning/kdd2021-tutorial/README.md

 ### Ruomeng Cui, Emory University

 We will provide an overview of CausalML, an open source Python package that provides a suite of uplift modeling and causal inference methods using machine learning algorithms based on recent research.
 We will introduce the main components of CausalML: (1) inference with causal machine learning algorithms (e.g. meta-learners, uplift trees, CEVAE, dragonnet), (2) validation/analysis methods (e.g. synthetic data generation, AUUC, sensitivity analysis, interpretability), (3) optimization methods (e.g. policy optimization, value optimization, unit selection).

-### Luke Skywalker, Stanford University
+### Ang Li, University of California, Los Angeles

-As an introductory case study for using causal inference, we will cover the use case of understanding the causal impact from observational data in the context of cross sell at Uber.
-We emphasize that simple comparisons of users who make cross purchase or not will produce biased estimates and that can be demonstrated in the causal inference framework.
-We show the use of different causal estimation methodologies through propensity score matching and meta learners to estimate the causal impact.
-In addition, we will use sensitivity analysis to show the robustness of the estimates.

-### Princess Leia, Microsoft Research

-We will introduce the audience selection method with uplift modeling in online RTB, which aims to estimate heterogeneous treatment effects for advertising.
-It has been studied to provide a superior return on investment by selecting the most incremental users for a specific campaign.
-To examine the effectiveness of uplift modeling in the context of real-time bidding, we conducted the comparative analysis of four different meta-learners on real campaign data.
-We adapted an explore-exploit set up for offline training and online evaluation.
-We will also introduce how we use Targeted Maximum Likelihood Estimation (TMLE) based Average Treatment Effect (ATE) as ground truth for evaluation.
+The unit selection problem aims to identify a set of individuals who are most likely to exhibit a desired mode of behavior, which is defined in counterfactual terms.
+A typical example is that of selecting individuals who would respond one way if encouraged and a different way if not encouraged.
+Unlike previous works on this problem, which rely on ad-hoc heuristics, we approach this problem formally, using counterfactual logic, to properly capture the nature of the desired behavior.
+This formalism enables us to derive an informative selection criterion which integrates experimental and observational data.
+We show that a more accurate selection criterion can be achieved when structural information is available in the form of a causal diagram.
+We further discuss data availability issue regarding the derivation of the selection criterion without the observational or experimental data.
+We demonstrate the superiority of this criterion over A/B-test-based approaches.

 ## **Accepted Papers**